delimitry/arkanoid-js/README.md

-arcanoid-js
+arkanoid-js
 ===========

-JavaScript version of arcanoid game based on html canvas
+JavaScript version of arkanoid game based on html canvas